What We Know: 'Mass Arrest' Of 16 Marines Over Alleged Human Smuggling

 Another human smuggling investigation provided the information that led to the arrests.
 It's not clear which investigation that information came from, though as Bowman notes, two Marines who were also from Camp Pendleton were arrested for allegedly helping three migrants enter the U.S. from Mexico earlier this month.

-"The two Marines, according to court documents, were caught by a U.S. border patrol agent driving on Interstate 8 in San Diego County.
+"The two Marines, according to court documents, were caught by a U.S. Border Patrol agent driving on Interstate 8 in San Diego County.
 Three passengers admitted they were Mexican citizens and planned to pay $8,000 to get into the U.S.," Bowman reported.
 Marine Corps Times reports that those Marines also hailed from 1st Battalion, 5th Marines.